-Academic Accommodation Request Process
+Accommodation Request Process

 - Contact AES via phone (503-370-6737) or email (firstname.lastname@example.org) to set up an appointment.

-All accommodations should be requested prior to the start of the term or within the first few weeks.
+*All academic accommodations should be requested prior to the start of the term or within the first few weeks.
 For accommodations such as books in electronic format, interpreters, or any situation that involves extra time to implement, students are to contact the Accessible Education Services office as soon as they have been admitted or, for returning students, once they have selected their classes for the next semester.

 Notify the AES office as soon as possible if you experience any barriers to equal opportunity during the semester or if your accommodations are not working.